Genetic Counseling Program

 - A second appointment with the DFCI genetic counselor and the NHOH medical oncologist if testing is performed and a genetic alteration is found.

-Genetic counseling visits are offered at no charge to patients, however the cost of genetic tests are the responsibility of the patient.
-Most insurances cover the cost of genetic tests and in cases where testing is not covered, financial assistance may be an option for eligible patients.
+Genetic counseling visits are offered at no charge to you, however the cost of genetic tests is your responsibility.
+Most insurances cover the cost of genetic tests and in cases where testing is not covered, financial assistance may be an option depending on your eligibility.

 The Heart of the Grape Wine Tasting event supports our Genetic Counseling Program.
 Through this fun benefit, community members have the chance to make a difference in the lives of their family, friends and neighbors by supporting the program.